bml-research/data_analysis_bml/excel/excel_02_data_import.md

 ## Check the decimal separator

 On Windows, the decimal seperator is set at the OS level.
-To set this, click the windows button and `intl.cpl`.
+To set this, click the Windows button and type `intl.cpl`.
 Then click `Additional settings`.
-Here you can vies your decimal separator at the OS level.
+Here you can specify your decimal separator at the OS level.

 ![decimal separator](./pics_02_data_import/01_1.png)
 *<sub>Figure 1_1: Change the decimal separator at the OS level.</sub>*